-Today’s home tour features not one, but two gorgeous abodes, an entertaining space, art studio, and a partridge in a pear tree.
-Ok, maybe we’re in the wrong season for a Christmas carol, but you get the point – this home tour has it all, and then some.
-Spearheaded by Laura Hodges Studio, this Chesapeake Bay waterfront property underwent an extensive overhaul.
+Today’s serene and stylish home, designed by Haven Workshop SP23 speaker, Laura Hodges, features not one, but two gorgeous abodes.
+This waterfront Chesapeake Bay property underwent an extensive overhaul to include an entertaining space, art studio, and so much more.
 Laura married rustic finishes with modern sensibilities to create unique and refined spaces that take advantage of every beautiful moment the grounds have to offer.
 Photographer, Jennifer Hughes, captured this estate beautifully in the snaps below.

 From the designer… This project is on the eastern shore of Maryland, in Oxford, on an expansive waterfront property with mature landscaping and beautiful views of the inlets off the Chesapeake Bay.
 When the property was purchased, it was dotted with very small, vacant homes built over the years and previously rented to local residents.
 All of the new structures have beautiful architecture designed by Reggie Gibson Architects.
 We were tasked with designing the interiors for two smaller homes that are positioned around a central courtyard, along with a building nicknamed the Crab Shack and an Art Studio.
 We reused a lot of existing wood from the property to build window trim, doors, cabinetry and furniture.
 We really tried to retain the feeling of the eastern shore with natural materials and textures, like woven grasses, and vintage furniture.